dcrec1/acts_as_solr_reloaded/README.markdown

 This plugin is intended for use in old versions of Rails.
 For newer versions, I strongly advice using Sunspot!
 Nevertheless, this plugin is used for Noosfero project in production.
 Any problem please open an issue.

+It should support Rails 2.1 (and greater 2.x) and is developed latest Solr versions, so don't expect it to run on older Solr.

 Installation
 ======